sudmantlab/loco-pipe/manual/pipeline_prep.md

 - Customizable arguments:
   - `-ref`: path to the reference genome.
 Users can specify their reference genome in the config file.
   - `-P`: number of threads this rule uses.
-This can be specified in the config file.
+It is defaulted to be 8 but can be modified in the config file.
   - `-minQ`: minimum sequence quality threshold.
-This can be specified in the config file.
+It is defaulted to be 20 but can be modified in the config file.
   - `-minMapQ`: minimum mapping quality threshold.
-This can be specified in the config file.
+It is defaulted to be 20 but can be modified in the config file.

 ## Depth filter determination (`get_depth_filter_global.smk`)